DoktorMike/DoktorMike.github.io/_posts/2018-01-10-Deep-learning-in-julia.md

 x,y = housing();
 ```

 Now that we have the data we also need to define the basic functions that will make up our network.
-We will start with the predict function where we define $\omega$ and $x$ as input. $\omega$ in this case is our parameters which is a 2 element array containing weights in the first element and biases in the second.
-The $x$ contains the dataset which in our case is a matrix of size 506x13, i.e., 506 observations and 13 covariates.
+We will start with the predict function where we define $$\omega$$ and $$x$$ as input. $$\omega$$ in this case is our parameters which is a 2 element array containing weights in the first element and biases in the second.
+The $$x$$ contains the dataset which in our case is a matrix of size 506x13, i.e., 506 observations and 13 covariates.

 ```julia
 predict(ω, x) = ω[1] * x .+ ω[2];